rapiddweller/rapiddweller-benerator-ce/docs/component_reference.md

 # Component Reference

-benerator has lots of predefined generators which are available implicitly from the descriptor.
-Most of them only need to be created explicitly when using the benerator API programmatically.
+Benerator has lots of predefined generators which are available implicitly from the descriptor.
+Most of them only need to be created explicitly when using the Benerator API programmatically.

 ## Generators

 ### Domain Generators

-For domain-specific generators (e.g. person, address, finance), see **'Domains'**.
+For domain-specific generators (e.g. person, address, finance), see **'[Domains](domains.md)'**.

 ### Common Id Generators